 As a guide, you can use our funeral director finder to compare the price for a simple funeral near you.
 Just type in your postcode or location and click search.
 You’ll see a list of funeral directors in your area, together with prices.
 The ‘attended funeral’ price will give you an estimated cost for a simple funeral, without extras.

-Is a simple funeral the right option for you or your loved one?
+Is a simple funeral the right option?

-If you’re not sure if a simple funeral is the right option, here are a few things to consider:
+If you’re not sure if a simple funeral is the right option for you or a loved one, here are a few things to consider:

 A simple funeral might be the right choice if: